02-Distributed Communication

 To prevent time-related anomalies, two conditions must be met:

-1. PC1 - Bounded Individual Drift: The rate of drift for any clock Ci(t) with respect to real time t must be bounded by a very small constant k.
+1. PC1 - Bounded Individual Drift: Each clock's drift rate relative to real time must be bounded by a small constant k (typically < 10⁻⁶).

-2. PC2 - Bounded Mutual Drift: The difference in readings between any two clocks Ci(t) and Cj(t) at the same real time t must be bounded by a small constant ε.
+2. PC2 - Bounded Mutual Drift: The difference between any two clocks at the same moment must be bounded by a small constant ε.

 Practical Implementation